Wellbeing & Mental Health

 Prep School ELSA and Senior School ELSA

 Mrs Michelle Greensmith is our full time ELSA (Emotional Literacy Support Assistant) at the Senior School.
-An ELSA is a beneficial role within School, supporting pupils (who are referred by their Heads of Year) if struggling with overwhelming emotions such as anxiety, anger, stress, low self-esteem, sadness.
+An ELSA is a beneficial role within School, supporting pupils (who are referred by their Heads of Year) if struggling with overwhelming emotions such as anxiety, anger, stress, low self-esteem or sadness.

 Each child receives weekly, 1:1, private and confidential sessions (within the School's safeguarding limits) and an individualised programme of strategies and high-level CBT (Cognitive Behaviour Therapy), without any cost to parents.
 ELSA pupils will learn to explore their feelings, increase their emotional awareness, and learn some useful coping strategies to take away and try for themselves.
-Sessions usually occur over a defined 6-8 week period, encouraging pupils to go on and build their own resilience upon completion of the programme.
+Sessions usually run over a defined 6-8 week period, equipping pupils to go on and build their own resilience upon completion of the programme.